 White Water Rafting Wales

-The River Teifi is the longest river in Wales, It has an amazing array of wild life and the trip is about 2½ hours long (10km) with an average river difficulty of 1- 3.
+This rafting trip has an amazing array of wild life and the trip is about 2½ hours long (10km) with an average river difficulty of 1- 3.
 You may also have the chance of a good rapid swim during the trip too!

 The International scale of White Water Rafting difficulty is rated from: Grade 1- (Easy) to Grade 6- (Unraftable).
 Most of the rivers in the UK are usually Grade 1-3 runs but can change depending upon water levels.
 International White Water Rafting destinations such as the river Zambezi, the Alps etc. typically run grades 4-5.

 All the river systems in the world are either fed by melting snow, glaciers or rain.
 In the UK rivers are predominantly rain fed systems, making rafting wales conditions unpredictable.
+If levels are too low for rafting you will get the option of Kayaking in sit on top kayaks on a suitable stretch of white water on the same river- see video below.